alkaloge/AZh/README.md

 ## Installation

 The statistical analysis of the A->Zh search results requires [Higgs combination package](http://cms-analysis.github.io/HiggsAnalysis-CombinedLimit), [CombineHarvester toolkit](https://cms-analysis.github.io/CombineHarvester/index.html) and [python analysis code](https://github.com/raspereza/AZh.git).
 We recommend to download also [datacards of the previous analysis HIG-18-023](https://gitlab.cern.ch/cms-analysis/hig/HIG-18-023) for comparison.
 The code uses as inputs RooT files containing observed and predicted distributions of the final discriminant - 4-lepton mass reconstructed with the FastMTT algorithm, m(4l).
 Histograms are provided for data, MC background and signal sample, and data-driven background with jets misidentified as leptons.
 The inputs have been provided by Justin Gage Dezoort.
-For convenience the RooT files have been moved from the [original repository](https://github.com/GageDeZoort/azh_coffea/tree/main/src/notebooks/root_for_combine) to [this repository](https://github.com/raspereza/AZh/tree/main/combine/root_files/backup).
+For convenience the RooT files have been moved from the [original repository](https://github.com/GageDeZoort/azh_coffea/tree/main/src/notebooks/for_alexei/tighten_mtt/datacard_templates) to [this repository](https://github.com/raspereza/AZh/tree/main/combine/root_files/coffea).

+For the purpose of backtracking of the analysis, it recommended to leave [folder](https://github.com/raspereza/AZh/tree/main/combine/root_files/coffea) intact.
+Once updated RooT with templates become available create the new folder in the [repository of shapes](https://github.com/raspereza/AZh/tree/main/combine/root_files), for example 'coffea_v2' and copy the new files with the shape there.
+When running script [Setup.py](https://github.com/raspereza/AZh/blob/main/combine/Setup.py) you should indicate the name of this subfolder as an input argument as described below.

 We advise users of this package to consult documentation of the [Combine package](http://cms-analysis.github.io/HiggsAnalysis-CombinedLimit) and [CombineHarvester toolkit](https://cms-analysis.github.io/CombineHarvester/index.html) for detailed information on the statistical methods employed in CMS.